UltramindSoft/UICD/README.md

 ## If you use this dataset, then kindly give Citation as follows: <br>
-Rimsha Muzaffar,Syed Yasser Arafat,Junaid Rashid ,Jungeun Kim ,Usman Naseem (2025) UICD: A new dataset and approach for urdu image captioning.
+Rimsha Muzaffa, Syed Yasser Arafat, Junaid Rashid, Jungeun Kim ,Usman Naseem (2025) UICD: A new dataset and approach for urdu image captioning.
 PLoS One 20(6): e0320701. https://doi.org/10.1371/journal.pone.0320701